Faculty of Color Initiatives

 The Faculty of Color Initiative (FOCI) is a community-building project supported by the Institute for Diversity, Equity, and Advocacy (IDEA).
 It is an inter-collegiate effort to recruit and retain faculty of color at the University of Minnesota-Twin Cities campus by providing opportunities to socialize, network, and develop mentoring and collaborative relationships with colleagues across campus.
 This project was inspired by efforts originally launched and supported by the College of Liberal Arts.

 Faculty of Color Gatherings

 FOCI Gatherings are an initiative created to provide opportunities for faculty of color to build and strengthen communities of support.
 FOCI gatherings are generally held 2-3 times a year in the early evening at the home of a University of Minnesota –faculty member who volunteers.
 IDEA provides full funding of the event and assistance from its staff in all aspects of preparation making the evening relaxing and enjoyable for both host and attendees including circulating an RSVP announcement to our list serve so the host can plan accordingly.
-If you are interested in hosting a future gathering, contact IDEA or call (612) 625-7439.
+Gatherings are typically held each year in early Spring, Summer, Fall and Winter.

 Faculty of Color Writing Group

 April 4 and 11; and May 9

 Based on the tremendous success of the summer workshop, a writing group for faculty of color was begun in fall 2011.
 Recently featured in the Minnesota Daily, this initiative continues to support faculty writing throughout the academic year by providing previous and new participants with designated time and resources to support and encourage the writing process.
 Since its inception, over two dozen pre-tenured faculty of color have taken advantage of this opportunity and regularly attended the fall and spring writing sessions.